-The recent success of companies like Tesla proves that there is real demand for electric vehicles, and that will only increase over time.
+The recent success of companies like Tesla proves that there is a real demand for electric vehicles, which will only increase over time.

-Of course, as there are more electric vehicles on the road, we will need to build more EV charging stations.
-There are several companies developing EV charging stations right now who are competing to build the biggest charging network in the US, but we have yet to see a frontrunner emerge.
+Several companies are currently developing EV charging stations competing to build the biggest charging network in the US, but we have yet to see a frontrunner emerge.

 Best EV Charging Stocks